VillagerUnknown/VillagerCoin/README.md

 * The Diamond trade, giving 16 Gold Villager Coins (by default), has a 50% chance of being an Emerald trade giving 8 Gold Villager Coins (by default).
 These are the most rewarding trades available and they're configurable.

+_Trade modifications scale appropriately with the Vanilla trading values for professions.
+Some mods may use exagerated values resulting in trades offering high value coins at a lower level.
+It is important for Villager Coin economies to use modded Villagers with appropriate trade values for the appropriate profession.
+If you are a fellow mod-maker and would like your custom Villagers to be compatible with Villager Coin please make sure you use the appropriate values for the appropriate levels._

 ## Additional Notes

+* I recommend grabbing the Coin Banks and Coin Stacks addons for Villager Coin as they allow players to store their wealth physically in the world.
+This not only allows players to create cool looking treasure stashes and vaults but it also offers the opportunity for heists on multiplayer servers.
 * If you have a single coin in your hand and interact (right-click) you can optionally flip a coin, for a heads or tails result in chat.
 * Trades are modified for both vanilla and modded Villagers.
 * This mod will change the significance of farms and general pacing of the game.